hamdamuse/delivery_app_project/README.md

 ## Week 4:

-I decided to completely remove any OOP aspects from my function, to keep the my project as simple as possible in my implementation.
-Due to my affair with the repoository pattern I had very little time to redesign my program and make sure that all key requirements were met.
+I decided to completely remove any OOP aspects from my program, to keep the my project as simple as possible in my implementation.
+Due to my not so brief affair with the repository pattern I had very little time to redesign my program and make sure that all key requirements were met.

 ![image](https://user-images.githubusercontent.com/115266421/203532583-146d98ae-9745-4e82-b8d0-3b40c3669752.png)